The Snow Queen

 Illustrated By: Sarah Frank

-ONCE THERE WAS AN EVIL WIZARD who made an enchanted mirror with his dark magic.
-If anything good or beautiful was put in front of the mirror, what the reflection showed back was only rotten and gray.
+ONCE THERE WAS AN EVIL WIZARD who created a cursed mirror with his dark magic.
+If anything good or beautiful were put in front of this bedeviled mirror, the reflection would show an image that was rotten and gray.
+And if anything evil were put in front of the mirror, the reflection would show back the same evil image.

 The Snow Queen

-The wizard laughed.
-He wanted to show his evil mirror to the whole world!
+The wizard wanted the whole world to know his evil mirror.
 He held it under his arm and flew up into the sky.
-The mirror started to shake.
-He could no longer hold on to it - it dropped!
-The evil mirror smashed into many tiny sharp bits of glass on the ground and the wind blew it all around.
-If even one bit of that evil glass blew into anyone’s eye, that person would see only the bad and dark in people, and no longer the good.
+The mirror, rather bulky to carry, started to shake.
+At one sudden gust of wind, it dropped and smashed on the ground into many tiny sharp bits of glass.
+The wizard was delighted, knowing if even one bit of that evil glass were to blow into anyone’s eye, that person would see only the bad and dark in people, and no longer the good.

 Years later, two friends, a boy named Kai and a girl named Gerda, lived next door to one another.
 Both of their bedrooms were in the attic.
 When they opened their attic windows, they were so close they could reach out and touch fingertips.